dhh1128/sivanea.com/i-promise-not-to-teach-or-train.md

 <figure><img class="  " alt="" src="http://farm4.staticflickr.com/3400/3330528710_321e601287.jpg" width="266" height="400" /><figcaption>photo credit: Corie Howell (Flickr)</figcaption></figure>

-I promise not to teach or train, or probe or lecture or advise, but if you let me, I will listen, and listen till your soul finds rest.
+<p class="poetry">I promise not to teach or train,
+or probe or lecture or advise, but if you let me, I will listen, and listen till your soul finds rest.
-So hold my hand, and close your eyes, and lean your head against my chest and know that I believe in you.
+So hold my hand, and close your eyes, and lean your head against my chest and know that I believe in you.</p>